NibnabCodes/principles_of_data_analytics/README.md

   10. **Creating a Pair Plot:** Finally, a comprehensive pair plot using seaborn enabled simultaneous visualization of all feature relationships and class distinctions.

-Throughout this learning experience, I utilized essential Python libraries such as NumPy, SciPy, pandas, matplotlib, seaborn, and scikit-learn.
+I utilized essential Python libraries such as NumPy, SciPy, pandas, matplotlib, seaborn, and scikit-learn.
 These tools supported data manipulation, statistical computation, and visualization, forming a practical foundation for future work in data science and analytics.

 author: Niamh Hogan